The Organization

 Open Air Museum

-The Vancouver Biennale flagship, curated international art exhibition in public spaces that are accessible to local communities and visitors.
-The exhibition creates livable, creatively inspired communities and inviting gathering places by local and international artists, such as Ai Weiwei (China), Dennis Oppenheim (USA), OSGEMEOS (Brazil), and Michel Goulet (Canada).
+The Vancouver Biennale flagship, a curated international art exhibition that transforms city parks, streets, and transit corridors into an open-air museum that is accessible to local communities and visitors.
+The exhibition creates livable, creatively inspired communities and vibrant gathering places via large-scale sculptures, digital media installations, and performance-based works by local and international artists, such as Ai Weiwei (China), Dennis Oppenheim (USA), OSGEMEOS (Brazil), and Michel Goulet (Canada).
+The Open Air Museum emphasizes civic engagement, dialogue on social and environmental issues, and a reimagining of public space through the lens of contemporary art.

 International Artist Residency Program

-A cultural exchange of creativity between nations and artistic disciplines.
-92 breakthrough artists of merit from North America, Asia, Northern Europe, North Africa, the Middle East and Latin speaking countries participated in this program.
-Each residency runs over 4 to 6 weeks period with 4 to 6 artists facilitated by a residency coordinator.
-Participating artists create public installations and social interventions, deliver public lectures and open house workshops, providing opportunities for local communities and artists to benefit from reciprocal sharing of ideas, technique and professional network.
+This program, a cultural exchange of creativity between nations and artistic disciplines, has welcomed 92 breakthrough artists of merit from North America, China, Northern Europe, North Africa, the Middle East and Latin-speaking countries.
+Each residency runs over a 4- to 8-week period with pods of 4 to 6 artists and is facilitated by a residency coordinator.
+Participating artists create public installations and social interventions and deliver public lectures and open-house workshops, providing opportunities for local communities and artists to benefit from reciprocal sharing of ideas, diverse techniques and practices, and professional networking.
+The residency program prioritizes socially engaged practices, cross-cultural exchanges, and artistic responses to the urban, ecological, and cultural contexts of the region.

 Biennale CineFest Live